kgxsz/devops-101/part-four/README.md

         aws cloudformation create-stack --stack-name infrastructure --template-body "file://./infrastructure-template.json" --capabilities CAPABILITY_IAM

-- go to your Cloudformation browser tab, you should see your infrastructure stack being created, or equivalently through the AWS cli:
+- go to your CloudFormation browser tab, you should see your infrastructure stack being created, or equivalently through the AWS cli:

         aws cloudformation describe-stacks

-While Cloudformation creates your infrastructure, let's take a look at the stack template in `infrastructure-template.json`.
+While CloudFormation creates your infrastructure, let's take a look at the stack template in `infrastructure-template.json`.
 The template is very similar to what we had in the previous workshop, but I've added a few resources:

 |Resource|Description|
 |:--|:--|